 Let's start with exceptional training for our Summer Associates and Attorneys.
 But it's not just our training programs that set us apart.
 We take a sincere personal interest in each of our new attorneys and we do our best to ensure they not only succeed as lawyers, but also enjoy what they do -- and the people with whom they practice law.

-We hope you will picture yourself at Sheppard Mullin -- a firm that is taking the time to invest in you and your future.
+We hope you will picture yourself at Sheppard Mullin -- a firm that will take the time to invest in you and your future.

 Sheppard Mullin attorneys interview at approximately 25 national and regional law schools each recruiting cycle, and the firm also participates in various job fairs across the US.
 Our attorneys interview second-year (or third-year evening) students only during this process.

 Visiting Your Law School: Each Sheppard Mullin office selects the schools where it wishes to interview.
-If you are interested in a particular office that is not represented at your law school, or if our schedules are full, you are welcome to drop off your resume and transcript with a Sheppard Mullin interviewer during his or her on-campus visit.
+If you are interested in a particular office that is not represented at your law school, or if our schedules are full, you are welcome to apply directly through our website.

 Receiving A Callback: Our on-campus interviewers extend callback invitations as soon as possible after the interview day.
 However, if you interview with an attorney from an office that is not your preferred location, the attorney will forward your resume to the desired office, in which case it may take a little longer for you to hear back from us.